passworks/passworks-api/sections/event_tickets.md

 Example of Event Tickets
 ------------

+PLEASE PLACE HERE THE SAMPLE PASS IMAGES

-Creating a Event Ticket group
+Creating a Event Ticket
 ------------